neondatabase/website/content/docs/manage/endpoints.md

 isDraft: false
 ---

 An endpoint is the compute instance associated with a branch.
 A single read-write endpoint is created for your project's [root branch](#root-branch) (`main`) by default.
-You can also create a

-The endpoint hostname is required to connect to a branch from a client or application.
-An endpoint hostname can be found in the **Connection Details** widget on the Neon **Dashboard** or by selecting the branch on the **Branches** page in the Neon Console.
-An endpoint hostname starts with an `ep-` prefix, as in this example: `ep-steep-forest-654321.cloud.neon.tech`.
-For more information, see [Connecting to a branch](https://neon.tech/docs/get-started-with-neon/get-started-branching/#connect-to-a-branch).
+To connect to a database that resides on a branch, you must connect via an endpoint that is associated with the branch.
+A Neon project can have multiple endpoints.
+For example, you may want a separate endpoint for each branch in your project.

+Tier limits define the number of endpoints that you can create in a Neon project and the compute resources (vCPUs and RAM) available to an endpoint.

 ## Create an endpoint